 Where to Stay in Tokyo

 It can be overwhelming deciding where to stay in Tokyo as there are so many hotels.
 These are our top choices:

 Grand Hyatt Hotel.
 This is our top pick if looking for a luxury experience or have hotel points to use.
 The Grand Hyatt Hotel has a great location and gets great reviews on tripadvisor.
-Click here to see the latest prices.
+Click here to see the latest prices or read Tripadvisor reviews.

 Akasaka Excel Hotel Tokyu.
 This midprice hotel is where we usually stay in Tokyo.
 The location is super convenient -it is in the same building as a 7-11 and several restaurants and it is also across the street from the Akasaka-Mitsuke subway station with underground access to five different lines.
 Click here to see the latest prices or read our full review.

 The Prince Park Tower Tokyo.
 This midprice hotel get good reviews.
 It has a great location and also offers a free shuttle to the closest train station.
-Click here to see the latest prices.
+Click here to see the latest prices or read Tripadvisor reviews.

 Richmond hotel Asakusa.
 This small modern hotel is located in a great location in Asakusa walking distance to the famous Sensōji Temple.
-Click here to see the latest prices.
+Click here to see the latest prices or read Tripadvisor reviews.

 Red Planet Asakusa.
 This newly built hotel also has a great location in Asakusa and offers great views of the Tokyo Skyline and Sky Tree from some rooms.
-Click here to see the latest prices.
+Click here to see the latest prices or read Tripadvisor reviews.